 Why Should I Try Zenithal Priming?

 There are two primary reasons that someone will use zenithal priming when painting miniatures.

-First, when you begin painting miniatures it is sometimes difficult to determine exactly where on your model highlights and shadows should go.
-When you prime zenithaly the lighter colored paint will naturally fall on the places where the highlights should be and the dark paint will naturally be in the shadowed areas of the model.
+When you begin painting miniatures it is sometimes difficult to determine exactly where on your model highlights and shadows should go.
+When you use this zenithal technique the lighter colored paint will naturally fall on the places where the highlights should be and the dark paint will naturally be in the shadowed areas of the model.

-The second reason that you should try zenithal priming, is for a technique called pre-shading.
-If you apply thin layers over the primer layer the paint that you put over the black primer will appear darker than the paint that you put over the white primer.
-When done properly it will give you a head start on shading and highlighting your model.
+Paint applied over black primer will appear darker than paint applied over the white primer.
+When done properly it will not only give you a head start on shading and highlighting your model, but can be used to build on and achieve beautiful results.

-For this technique to work it is important to apply a very thin and smooth layer of paint.
-It is not necessary to use an airbrush for this step, but it makes it easier to achieve a thin consistent layer of paint.
-When it is done correctly, this method of shading will not be obvious.
+When it is done correctly, this method of pre-shading will not be obvious.
 The transitions are generally very gradual and will be in natural areas on your model.

 What models work the best with Zenithal Priming?

 The best models for zenithal priming are the type that has natural curves to them.
 People and monsters work great with this technique.
 Anything that is organic in nature will generally be a good candidate for the technique.